Skip to main content

 What tenors are available for Zambia Government Bonds?

 GRZ bonds range from 2 to 15 years.
-From April 2026, the 5-, 7-, 10-, and 15-year bonds are designated as benchmark bonds, while the 2- and 3-year are non-benchmark.
-Shorter tenors yield around 14.5%, longer tenors up to 17.59%.
+The 7-, 10-, and 15-year bonds are benchmark bonds, while the 2- and 3-year are non-benchmark.
+The 5-year tenor is currently suspended.
+Shorter tenors yield around 14.25%, longer tenors up to 17.59%.
 Bond auctions are held twice per quarter.

 How do I invest in Zambia Government Bonds?